This posting is long, but EXTREMELY important to understand ...

 STEP THREE: is to write a 3rd line; this must return to the home key and blend in harmony with the subject and countersubject; if this 3rd line can be maintained throughout each successive entry of the subject, then it becomes a 2nd countersubject, the original one becomes the 1st countersubject; if any of these 3 moving lines can serve as a bass for the other 2, then the music is being worked in triple counterpoint.

-As the voices of our fugue enter, one by one, it's easy to see that our mind can quickly get boggled trying to coordinate all this complexity unless we work from a predetermined plan.
+As the voices of our fugue enter, one by one, it's easy to see that our mind can quickly get boggled trying to coordinate all this complexity unless we work from a predetermined written plan.

 We can keep things straight here by working the whole exposition at the same time, like a "chunk" of a crossword puzzle, by first placing the subject in whatever voice we want it to enter in the exposition; we can then come back and enter the countersubject(s), one at a time.